FOR IMMEDIATE RELEASE

 The Centene Charitable Foundation and Noémi and Michael Neidorff are serving as premiere sponsors of the Gala.
 Other sponsors include Mercy, Bryan Cave Leighton Paisner, the PNC Financial Services Group, and the St. Louis Trust Company.

-The Gala begins with cocktails at 5:30pm, followed by a 6:00pm dinner and 8pm concert featuring pianist Olga Kern and her son, Vladislav, performing Camille Saint-Saens’ Carnival of the Animals along with members of the SLSO.
+The Gala begins with cocktails at 5:30pm, followed by a 6:30pm dinner and 8pm concert featuring pianist Olga Kern and her son, Vladislav, performing Camille Saint-Saens’ Carnival of the Animals along with members of the SLSO.
 Actress Marlo Thomas will provide narration for the piece.
-Leonard Slatkin will serve as the host and conductor for the evening.
+Leonard Slatkin will serve as the host for the evening.

 Corporate and individual sponsorships are available by calling 314.881.3523.